JeremiahHerring/Academic-Event-Management/README.md

 Contributions are welcome!
 Please follow the [contribution guidelines](CONTRIBUTING.md).

-## Acknowledgments

-- Special thanks to [mention any contributors, libraries, or resources you used]

 ---

 Feel free to add more sections or modify existing ones based on your specific implementation and requirements.